About Sustainable Economies Consulting

 Elizabeth brings over 20 years of experience in community economic development in the United States and internationally.
-Her diverse experience working in manufacturing, agriculture, non-profits, academic institutions and government makes her well poised to build bridges across sectors.
-Elizabeth earned an undergraduate degree in Environmental Studies from Oberlin College and a Master of Science in Agricultural Economics from the University of Arizona, giving her state-of-the-art training in quantitative and qualitative methods of analysis.
-She also keeps track of the recent innovations through on-going education and training.
+Her diverse experience working in manufacturing, agriculture, non-profits, academic institutions, and government makes her well poised to build bridges across sectors.
+Elizabeth earned an undergraduate degree in Environmental Studies from Oberlin College and a Master of Science in Agricultural Economics from the University of Arizona.